imcbee/GA-SEI725-Project-2---Medium/README.md

 Node.js was used as the back-end environment while Express was the framework to build our web application.

 ### Mongoose and MongoDB
-MongoDB was used as our NoSQL database storage and mongoose served to connect the Node.js environment with MongoDB by translating and representing data relationships along with schema validation.
+MongoDB was used as our NoSQL database and database storage.
+Mongoose served to connect the Node.js environment with MongoDB by translating and representing data relationships along with schema validation.

 ### Postman
 Postman was used as a tool to make sure establish routes were functioning properly and that database documents were correctly relating to other database documents.